 Also, showers are more “user-friendly” for an aging population.
 Tubs can be difficult for older adults and people with injuries or disabilities to get in and out of, whereas easy-entry shower stalls are much more accessible.
 As millions of Baby Boomers reach retirement age, these trends should only continue to rise in popularity.

-Before you take the plunge and rip out that tub, give this decision some careful consideration.
+Renovating your bathroom is a great home investment, but before you take the plunge and rip out that tub, give this decision some careful consideration.

 First, consider use.
 How much use does your tub really get?
 If you have small children, tubs are much easier than stalls, of course.
 If you only have one bathroom available and your kids are under the age of 8, you might want to hold off on the project until they’re older.